-Although we don't know when the local implementation period will occur, it is important to understand what you are negotiating.
+The current local implementation period will occur from May 27 to June 26, 2025.
+It is important to understand what you are negotiating.
 Negotiating an LMOU can seem overwhelming for NALC local representatives, especially for those who have not been through the local implementation process.
 This is why it is essential for you to develop an action plan.
 Reach out to your branch's local membership to determine what they would like to see improved in the LMOU.